Which of the following is NOT a component of the integumentary sy... | Channels for Pearson+

 1

-Step 2: Break down the components of the skin.
-The skin is composed of three main layers: the epidermis (outermost layer), the dermis (middle layer), and the hypodermis (subcutaneous layer).
-These layers are integral to the integumentary system.
+Review the components listed in the question: The options provided are Periosteum, Dermis, Epidermis, and Hypodermis.
+Identify which of these are part of the integumentary system.

-Step 3: Identify the thyroid gland.
-The thyroid gland is part of the endocrine system, not the integumentary system.
-It is responsible for producing hormones that regulate metabolism, growth, and development.
+Clarify the term 'Periosteum': The periosteum is a dense layer of connective tissue that surrounds bones, providing nourishment and serving as an attachment point for tendons and ligaments.
+It is part of the skeletal system, not the integumentary system.

-Step 4: Compare the listed options.
-Dermis, epidermis, and hypodermis are all components of the integumentary system, while the thyroid gland is not.
+Confirm the other terms: The dermis, epidermis, and hypodermis are all layers of the skin and are integral components of the integumentary system.

-Step 5: Conclude that the thyroid gland is the correct answer to the question, as it is not a component of the integumentary system.
+Conclude that the periosteum is NOT a component of the integumentary system, as it belongs to the skeletal system instead.

 Watch next